coderefinery/git-intro/content/configuration.md

     through the process.
 If you are using VS Code, you can skip the SSH and HTTPS checks.

-    From now on, you should **Select HTTPS as the clone URL from GitHub, or translate the URL to start with the right thing yourself:** `https://github.com/`
+    From now on, you should **select HTTPS as the clone URL from GitHub, or translate the URL to start with the right thing yourself:** `https://github.com/`